careerfairsystems/nexpo/README.md

 # Deployment
 The system is hosted at [arkad-nexpo.herokuapp.com](https://arkad-nexpo.herokuapp.com)

+Deployment is automatic from master branch.
+To deploy, you need only merge code into master branch via github.
 ## Heroku
 - Authenticated users will find the Heroku app [here](https://dashboard.heroku.com/apps/arkad-nexpo)
 - It uses the following buildpacks